mouseandthebillionaire/RAGE/docs/Q3/README.md

 Book III of Schopenhauer's "The World as Will and Representation" holds some interesting language about what he calls "aesthetic contemplation," which is pertinent to the ideas of contemplation in artistic fields.
 In section 34, he describes the shift from looking at something through "reason" to "a steady contemplation" by saying:

-"_if, instead of all this, we devote the entire power of our mind to intuition and immerse ourselves in this entirely, letting the whole of consciousness be filled with peaceful contemplation of the natural object that is directly present, a landscape, a tree, a cliff, a building, or whatever it might be, and, according to a suggestive figure of speech, we *lose* ourselves in this object completely, i.e we forget our individuality, our will, and continue to exist only as pure subject, the clear mirror of the object_"
+"_if, instead of all this, we devote the entire power of our mind to intuition and immerse ourselves in this entirely, letting the whole of consciousness be filled with peaceful contemplation of the natural object that is directly present, a landscape, a tree, a cliff, a building, or whatever it might be, and, according to a suggestive figure of speech, we *lose* ourselves in this object completely, i.e we forget our individuality, our will, and continue to exist only as pure subject, the clear mirror of the object_"[^9]

 Schopenhauer argues that this shift helps to bring the viewer closer to the "Idea" rather than the object, echoing Plato's notion of an ideal form.
 While we don't necessarily need to carry over this idea of an idealized form (or spiritual/essential perfection), this concept of aesthetic contemplation helps discuss the type of experience that one could have with the built world, an experience that moves from the surface to something deeper.
 What is especially helpful is how Schopenhauer includes space for *active* contemplation on the viewer's part.
 It is not a passive, peaceful, zen calm, but rather an attitude of looking that is searching for more.
 Some philosophers and art historians have coined the term ["aesthetic attitude"](https://iep.utm.edu/aesthetic-attitude/) to explain this idea.

-Reflecting on the above survey, I began thinking about how it is possible for us to think about the foundational elements of certain objects as the gateways from which a reflective/contemplative experience might stem.
+Reflecting on the above survey, I began thinking about how it is possible for us to consider the foundational elements of certain objects as the gateways from which a reflective/contemplative experience might stem.
 For example, is the contemplative nature of architecture embedded in the way that light hits specific colors?
 Or how light and sound reverberate together in a particular room?
 With a particular shape?
 And of a particular material?
 If this is the case, what are the material elements of other media that can be examples of contemplative art?
 Light and hue for painting.
 Timbre, frequency, and reverberation for audio.

 After examining these fields and experimenting with how those lessons could be applied to sound games, a question became apparent.
 Is it better for designers to engage with the materiality of games, the things that make games games, instead of mimicking those aspects of contemplative experiences that we can only recreate digitally?
 Rather than approach the inherently thingy-ness of digital technology, we continue to rely on metaphors and ideas borrowed from existing areas of life.
-What are the things of digital technology or of games (the stuff games are made of) that we can build these contemplative experiences out of?
+What are the "materials" of digital technology or of games (the stuff games are made of) that we can build these contemplative experiences out of?

 As an exploration, how could we highlight and group aesthetic materials of games to be used for lenses/methods/areas of contemplative engagement?
 The above study shows that related fields can teach us much about these foundational elements.
-Aesthetic architecture, for instance, could inform contemplative applications in the concept of the "magic circle;" Ambient interactive experiences help us to think about how games (and audio) rely on the perception of time, and Soundwalks could be informative about the spatial aspects of games and how the human body relates to that digital space.
-This is a messy, incomplete, and fractured start, but I believe there is potential for some exciting conversation about achieving aesthetic contemplation in gameplay experiences.[^8]
+Aesthetic architecture, for instance, could inform contemplative games in the concept of the "magic circle;" Ambient interactive experiences help us to think about how games (and audio) rely on the perception of time, and Soundwalks could be informative about the spatial aspects of games and how the human body relates to that digital space.
+This is a messy, incomplete, and fractured start, but I believe there is potential for some exciting conversation about achieving aesthetic contemplation in gameplay experiences.[^10]